Due to a limit placed by Google, this map might stop working until tomorrow. See more below.

 The map has several built-in overlay layers that can be turned on/off.
-One of those built-in layers will show the congressional district boundaries.
+One of those built-in layers will show the congressional district boundaries and another layer will show state legislature district boundaries.
 To see the list of overlays click the basemap button and then look under the "Overlay" heading.
 Mobile users will need to scroll down.

 An overlay layer with a number in front of it is 'on'.
 Click a layer name to turn it on/off.
 The highest numbered layer is "on top".
 Usually the "top" layer can be clicked and a popup will appear showing information about the thing that you clicked.